Mugwhyrt/adventuregame/README.md

 ### Stage 2

 The goal of this iteration is to improve standard RPG mechanics.
-First by introducing a more in-depth statistical system including attributes such as strength, intelligence, and luck.
+First by introducing a more in-depth statistical system including attributes such as strength, intelligence, luck, and experience.

+### Stage 3

+The tentative goal of this stage is to introduce a system to support multiple maps.
+This should allow for a larger game world with multiple dungeons and landmarks.
+May also introduce procedural tile generation to aid in map development.